pryv/config-template-pryv.io/README.md

 ## Overview

-`pryv.io/` contains docker compose YAML files for creating a pryv.io scale installation with standard directory structure.
+`pryv.io/` contains docker compose YAML files for creating a pryv.io installation with standard directory structure.

 In general, YAML files will assume that the configuration file root is at `/var/pryv/`.
 You should reference this directory as ${PRYV_CONFIG_ROOT} in the